skitoo/rozenn/README.rst

    * **INFO** – Used to inform the user that application runs correctly
    * **WARN** – This level designates potentially harmful situations.
    * **ERROR** – Indicates that an error has occurred.
 Application is not stopped.
-   * **FATAL** – Indicates a very serious error that occurred.
+   * **FATAL** – Indicates that a very serious error has occurred.
 Application can be stopped.

 Two other logging levels exist in Rozenn.
 However they are only used when configuring the system:
    * **OFF** – Indicates that no message is logged.